Ramu (1966 film): Plot

-One night, Rangan secretly harvests crops from Lakshmi's land and his own, and frames Raja for doing so.
-Raja is arrested and Ramu's dog is tied in one of Rangan's houses because it witnessed Rangan harvesting.
+Rangan later steals crops from Lakshmi’s land and frames Raja, who is arrested.
+Ramu's dog is tied in one of Rangan's houses because it witnessed Rangan's crime.
 Ramu enters the house to free it but is also tied up.
-The Tamil teacher, searching for Ramu, enters the house and sees Ganganna, who earlier cheated on his daughter, leading her to drown herself in a well.
-The teacher intimidates Ganganna, who falls into the same well.
-When Rangan tries molesting Lakshmi, the dog escapes and brings Raja to the house; he fights Rangan and a fire breaks out, causing Lakshmi to faint.
-Before the fire can engulf her, Ramu suddenly regains his speech and shouts at Lakshmi, who awakens, and they safely evacuate.
-Police arrest Rangan and the teacher admits to having killed Ganganna.
-Later, Raja plans to leave the village with Ramu, who refuses to leave Lakshmi.
-Raja agrees to marry Lakshmi and remain in the village.
+The teacher, searching for Ramu, confronts Ganganna, who earlier cheated the teacher's daughter, leading her to drown herself in a well.
+The teacher intimidates Ganganna, who falls into the same well and dies.
+When Rangan tries to assault Lakshmi, the dog escapes and alerts Raja.
+Raja fights Rangan as a fire breaks out.
+Lakshmi faints, and at the critical moment, Ramu regains his speech, calling out to her and helping save her.
+Rangan is arrested, and the teacher confesses to causing Ganganna’s death.

+Raja prepares to leave the village, but Ramu refuses to part from Lakshmi.
+Realising their bond, Raja agrees to marry her and remain in the village.